-Kosovo is one of the youngest countries in the world which have gained independence from Serbia a few years ago.
+Kosovo is one of the youngest countries globally that have gained independence from Serbia a few years ago.
 In the upcoming years, they were able to create their very own law enforcement forces.
 As the spike of their security system, they have created a ROSU.

 In addition to these specialized units, each region has its own Regional Operational Support Unit (ROSU).
-They are representing some kind of ordinary SWAT units.
+They are representing some ordinary SWAT units.
 The members of ROSU are often called specialists.
-The unit operators are specially trained to perform the most difficult form of arrests, combat terrorism, and violent attacks and conduct dangerous search warrants.
-Their secondary objective is to prevent distortion of public peace in greater volume and they are often used to control crowds during violent demonstrations.
+The unit operators are specially trained to perform the most difficult arrests, combat terrorism and violent attacks, and conduct dangerous search warrants.
+Their secondary objective is to prevent distortion of public peace in greater volume, and they are often used to control crowds during violent demonstrations.

 Other special units in Kosovo

-In addition to ROSU units in Kosovo, there are other special units with similar or close responsibilities and tasks ( a relative of users and authorizations).
+In addition to ROSU units in Kosovo, other special units have similar or close responsibilities and tasks ( a relative of users and authorizations).
 The ROSU often cooperates with CPU, a Close Protection Unit, and the Special Intervention Unit (SIU).

 Close Protection Unit within the Kosovo Police was formed on January 21, 2002.
 The main task of the CPU is to provide personal protection of Very Important Persons (VIP).
-In addition, the CPU unit also provides protection for persons who are under threat and who are under the witness protection program.
-The CPU also covers up tactical cover for foreign delegations and they are also responsible for the protection and in-case-of-emergency evacuation of international staff and police officers assigned to the EULEX mission in Kosovo.
+In addition, the CPU unit also protects persons who are under threat and who are under the witness protection program.
+The CPU also covers up tactical cover for foreign delegations.
+They are also responsible for the protection and in-case-of-emergency evacuation of international staff and police officers assigned to the EULEX mission in Kosovo.